 - The Company increased base salaries of Named Executive Officers (excluding Scott A. Roberts, who was appointed as interim Chief Financial Officer effective February 26, 2019, and as Chief Financial Officer and Senior Vice President on September 20, 2019) three percent in comparison to 2018 levels. - Named Executive Officers (other than Mr. Roberts, discussed further below) were eligible to receive short-term awards in the form of a cash bonus under the Company's primary bonus plan.
 Messrs.
-Frist and Pearson were eligible to receive a cash bonus equal in an amount equal to up to 40 percent of base salary, Mr. Collier was eligible to receive a cash bonus in an amount equal to up to 30 percent of base salary, and Mr. Sousa was eligible to receive a cash bonus in an amount equal to up to 8 percent of base salary, based on the level of attainment of the Company's primary bonus plan (based on full-year 2019 Company performance) in an amount equal to 16 percent of his base salary for the period from January 1, 2019 through the date of his appointment as Chief Financial Officer and Senior Vice President on September 20, 2019, and became eligible to receive an amount equal to 30 percent of his base salary following his appointment as Chief Financial Officer and Senior Vice President on September 20, 2019, and became eligible portion of the year.
+Frist and Pearson were eligible to receive a cash bonus equal in an amount equal to up to 40 percent of base salary, Mr. Collier was eligible to receive a cash bonus in an amount equal to up to 30 percent of base salary, and Mr. Sousa was eligible to receive a cash bonus in an amount equal to up to 8 percent of base salary, based on the level of attainment of the Company's non-GAAP operating income (as defined below).
+Mr. Roberts was eligible to receive a cash bonus under the Company's primary bonus plan (based on full-year 2019 Company performance) in an amount equal to 16 percent of his base salary for the period from January 1, 2019 through the date of his appointment as Chief Financial Officer and Senior Vice President on September 20, 2019, and became eligible to receive an amount equal to 30 percent of his base salary following his appointment as Chief Financial Officer and Senior Vice President on September 20, 2019 through the remainder of the year, which bonus opportunities were in each case prorated for the applicable portion of the year.
 Based on the amount of the Company's non-GAAP operating income in 2019, Messrs.
 Frist, Pearson, Collier, Roberts, and Sousa received the maximum cash bonus under the Company's primary bonus plan (prorated, in the case of Mr. Roberts).
-In addition, Mr. Sousa was eligible to receive an additional cash bonus equal to up to 32 percent of base salary based on the level of attainment of non-GAAP operating income for VerityStream (as defined below).
-Based on the amount of non-GAAP operating income for VerityStream in 2019, Mr. Sousa received the maximum cash bonus such that Mr. Sousa's combined cash bonus was 40 percent of base salary.
+In

-RSUs subject to time-based vesting were granted in the following amounts: 4,764 RSUs granted to each of Robert A. Frist, Jr., J. Edward Pearson, and Michael Sousa, 4,756 RSUs granted to Scott A. Roberts (including 3,500 RSUs granted to Mr. Roberts on September 20, 2019 in connection with his promotion on such date as referenced above), and 6,603 RSUs granted to Michael M. Collier (including 2,500 RSUs granted to Mr. Collier in September 2019 to recognize past performance and further incentivize future performance and retention).
+- addition, Mr. Sousa was eligible to receive an additional cash bonus equal to up to 32 percent of base salary based on the level of attainment of non-GAAP operating income for VerityStream (as defined below).
+Based on the amount of non-GAAP operating income for VerityStream in 2019, Mr. Sousa received the maximum cash bonus such that Mr. Sousa's combined cash bonus was 40 percent of base salary. - RSUs subject to time-based vesting were granted in the following amounts: 4,764 RSUs granted to each of Robert A. Frist, Jr., J. Edward Pearson, and Michael Sousa, 4,756 RSUs granted to Scott A. Roberts (including 3,500 RSUs granted to Mr. Roberts on September 20, 2019 in connection with his promotion on such date as referenced above), and 6,603 RSUs granted to Michael M. Collier (including 2,500 RSUs granted to Mr. Collier in September 2019 to recognize past performance and further incentivize future performance and retention).